Onboarding Learning technologies

 How to use an LMS for customer onboarding

-Once you get onboard with the idea of an LMS for your customers, next comes the crucial part: how exactly do you go about doing it?
+Once you get on board with the idea of an LMS for your customer training, next comes the crucial part: how exactly do you go about doing it?

 Step 1: Identify onboarding objectives